stephenh/stephenh.github.com/content/drafts/using-sti-to-evolve-entities.md

 ## Adding STI Support to Joist

-One wrinkle was that our in-house ORM, Joist, did not support STI at the time we were evaluating approaches.
+One wrinkle was that our in-house ORM, Joist, did not support STI when we were evaluating approaches.

-This introduced initial risk into the decision, but thankfully it was ~a hack day of effort to [add support for STI](https://github.com/stephenh/joist-ts/pull/966).
+This introduced initial risk into the decision, but thankfully it was a proverbial "hack day of effort" to [add support for STI](https://github.com/stephenh/joist-ts/pull/966).
 This was primarily because Joist already had CTI support, which is generally the harder of the two models to implement, so adding STI was a relatively minor effort.

 While building the STI support in Joist, we implemented a few features to make it "more CTI-ish":

-* Domain-level enforcement of not null
+* Domain-level enforcement of not null subtype columns

-  To mitigate the lack of `NOT NULL` constraints in the database itself, we added support for `stiNotNull: true` flags in the `joist-config.json` file, for Joist to do domain-level enforcement of not-null fields, as well as mark the field as required / non-optional in the type system.
+  To mitigate the lack of `NOT NULL` constraints in the database itself (for subtype-specific columns), we added a `stiNotNull: true` setting in `joist-config.json`, for Joist to add a domain-level validation rule to enforce non-null values, as well as mark the field as required / non-optional in the type system.

+  (Ideally we can also enforce this `NOT NULL` validation with a conditional `CHECK` constraint in the database, and teach Joist to infer the `stiNotNull`-ness by recognizing the check constraint at codegen time, but that's a future improvement.)

 * Tagging of FKs for "v1" or "v2" tasks